Best Butter Injection for Turkey

 Notes

 - This recipe makes enough for a turkey between 12 and 25lbs.
-You may have some injection marinade leftover depending on the size and how much marinade the turkey will hold.
+You may have some injection marinade leftover, depending on the turkey’s size and how much marinade it will hold.

 - Opt for a dressing that is cooked in its own baking dish.
-Adding the stuffing to the cavity of the turkey usually means your stuffing is underdone or the turkey if overdone.
+Adding stuffing to the turkey’s cavity usually means the stuffing is underdone or the turkey is overdone.

 - Start cooking the turkey at a higher temperature to encourage crispy skin and juicy meat.
 This recipe cooks at 450 degrees F for the first 30 minutes and then is reduced to 350 degrees F until done.